pcrlcc/PeaceChess/README.md

 ## About
 Ukraine is facing an unprecedented humanitarian catastrophe.
 Violence is never an option – promote peace, [donate or volunteer now](https://www.ukraine.who.foundation/?form=FUNWLUTAZDA).

 Peace Chess is a small interactive experience, exploring how modifying chess rules can send a message and hopefully make visitors think about how their actions can contribute to a better work.
-Can we play chess in a way that keep everyone on the board?s
+Can we play chess in a way that keeps everyone on the board?

 ## Credits